Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 “Me, too,” Jeremy added.

 “Okay, our midterm study group meetings are all set,” Mike announced.
-“We should plan to have study group meetings in April to prep for the AP finals in May.
+“We should plan to have study group meetings in April to prep for the AP subject exams in May.
 I’ll come up with a schedule, and there will be two more meetings so we can have two at each house.”
 Mike pulled out his cell and jumped ahead to April in the calendar app.

 “This is going to work out great.
 Spring break is from Monday, March 30th, to Friday, April 3rd.
 We’ll have our first meeting at my house the following Thursday; then at Lyle’s on Sunday; Greg and Nikki on Thursday; Jeremy on Sunday.
 Then we’ll repeat the same during the next two weeks.
 That means we’ll have about a week between our last study group meeting and the APUSH exams.
 It works out that all of the Thursday meetings will be my house or Greg and Nikki’s house, and all the Sunday meetings will be at Lyle’s or Jeremy’s house.
 Is that okay?”